-Under this program, a covered individual can take leave to care for:
+Under this program, a covered individual can take leave for the following events:

-- one's own serious health condition; - a family member's serious health condition; - a new child within the first year of birth, adoption, or foster placement; or - a family member called to active duty (for defined limited leave periods).
+- to care for one's own serious health condition; - to care for a family member's serious health condition; - to care for a new child within the first year of birth, adoption, or foster placement; or - to care for a family member called to active duty (for defined limited leave periods).

-Serious health condition is a situation where the individual or family member either requires inpatient care in a hospital or other medical care facility or requires ongoing treatment by a health-care provider.3
+A serious health condition is a situation where the individual or family member requires inpatient care in a hospital or other medical care facility or ongoing treatment by a health care provider.